Ready to serve Scotland in a changing climate

 We measure our carbon footprint to understand how much greenhouse gases are emitted by different parts of the business and by different processes.
-Knowing our carbon footprint allows us to efficiently manage these emissions and to benchmark ourselves against the rest of the water industry.
+Knowing our carbon footprint allows us to efficiently manage these emissions and to benchmark ourselves against the UK water industry as a whole.

-Further details of our 2011/12 carbon footprint and our re-baselining exercise can be found in our 2012 Sustainability Report.
+Further details of our 2012/13 carbon footprint can be found in our Sustainability Report 2013 (pdf).

 Read our Q and A on our carbon footprint and climate change.

 If you have any further questions or comments, please Contact Us.

 To find out more read our 2007-08, 2008-09 and 2009-10 Carbon Footprint Reports.